 The LAMMPS KOKKOS package contains versions of pair, fix, and atom styles that use data structures and macros provided by the Kokkos library, which is included with LAMMPS in /lib/kokkos.
 The KOKKOS package was developed primarily by Christian Trott (Sandia) and Stan Moore (Sandia) with contributions of various styles by others, including Sikandar Mashayak (UIUC), Ray Shan (Sandia), and Dan Ibanez (Sandia).
 For more information on developing using Kokkos abstractions see the Kokkos Wiki.

-Kokkos currently provides support for 3 modes of execution (per MPI task).
-These are Serial (MPI-only for CPUs and Intel Phi), OpenMP (threading for many-core CPUs and Intel Phi), and CUDA (for NVIDIA GPUs) and HIP (for AMD GPUs).
-You choose the mode at build time to produce an executable compatible with specific hardware.
+Kokkos currently provides support for 4 modes of execution (per MPI task).
+These are Serial (MPI-only for CPUs and Intel Phi), OpenMP (threading for many-core CPUs and Intel Phi), CUDA (for NVIDIA GPUs) and HIP (for AMD GPUs).
+You choose the mode at build time to produce an executable compatible with a specific hardware.

 To build with Kokkos support for NVIDIA GPUs, the NVIDIA CUDA toolkit software version 9.0 or later must be installed on your system.
 See the discussion for the GPU package for details of how to check and do this.